Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 I’ve always found drinking enough water a difficult task.
 So, believe me when I say – I did my research and tried to come up with as many ways as possible to fix that.

-Drinking water is a simple thing that significantly impacts your health and well-being.
+Drinking water is a simple habit that significantly impacts your health and well-being.

-So if you’re also struggling like me, or maybe just looking for a way to make sure you drink enough water – you’re in the right place.
+So if you’re also struggling like me, or maybe just looking for a way to ensure you drink enough water – you’re in the right place.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I will receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!